 Are you ready for some tennis?
-During the first and second weeks of May the Madrid Open, sponsored by Mutua Madrileña is held here in our city.
+During the first and second weeks of May a huge event called the Madrid Open, sponsored by Mutua Madrileña is held here in our city.
 The event attracts the world’s best tennis players to come play in the Caja Mágica (Magic Box).
 The tournament is a Masters 1000 event in the men’s ATP circuit and a Premier Mandatory event in the women’s WTA circuit.
 It is only ranked slightly behind the Grand Slams in terms of importance.
 Interestingly, this is one of the few tournaments where men and women play at the same time.

 In 2009, the Mutua Madrid Open transitioned from hard court to clay and changed the venue to Caja Mágica.
 The venue was designed by Dominique Perrault and is an amazing and modern complex with three open-air courts with retractable roofs.
 The tournament is traditionally played on a red clay surface.
 The ATP decided against playing on blue courts for the 2013 edition despite having been played on in 2012 tournament edition in part due to boycotts from players such as Rafael Nadal and Novak Djokovic.

 Spaniards have won the title six times since the inaugural edition in 2002.
 Fun fact, Rafael Nadal won the trophy for a fifth time in 2017.
-This tournament is regularly attended by Madrid footballers (soccer players) so keep an eye out for Cristiano Ronaldo – he often sits courtside.
-It starts on Friday May 4th and goes until Sunday May 13th.
-Tickets are still available with some as low as €8.
+This tournament is regularly attended by Madrid footballers (soccer players) so keep an eye out for Cristiano Ronaldo – he often sits court side.
+It starts on Friday May 3rd and goes until Sunday May 12th.
+Tickets are still available with some as low as 7€.